buck-co/buck-basics/README.md

 BUCK Basics provides a powerful architecture pattern where variables and events exist as ScriptableObject assets.
 This approach, pioneered by Ryan Hipple at Schell Games, enables truly decoupled game systems.

 > [!TIP]
-> 📺 Watch [Ryan Hipple's Unite Austin 2017 talk](https://www.youtube.com/watch?v=raQ3iHhE_Kk) to understand the philosophy behind this architecture.
+> 📺 Watch [Ryan Hipple's Unite Austin 2017 talk](https://www.youtube.com/watch?v=raQ3iHhE_Kk) to understand the inspiration and philosophy behind this architecture.

 ### Creating Variables
 Right-click in the Project window and navigate to `Create > BUCK > Variables` to create any supported type: